 EER BSc art.
 3.4

-1) The examination board may grant an exemption to a student at his request for one or more full study units.
-To this end, the student must demonstrate completion of a component of a different higher education programme or university that is equivalent in content, scope and level, or that he has acquired expertise and skills through work or professional experience with regard to the relevant study unit.
+1) The examination board may grant an exemption to a student at his request for one or more full units of study.
+To this end, the student must demonstrate completion of a similar content component of a different higher education programme or university that is equivalent in content, scope and level, or that he has acquired expertise and skills through work or professional experience with regard to the relevant unit of study.

-2) The examination board has the authority to make exceptions to the provision in paragraph 1 and to grant an exemption to a student for components of a study unit.
+2) The examination board has the authority to make exceptions to the provision in paragraph 1 and to grant an exemption to a student for components of a unit of study.

 3) A student may also be exempted from practical exercises if he can demonstrate that a required practical exercise will likely give rise to a moral dilemma.
 In such cases the examination board will decide whether the component can be completed in another manner to be determined by the examination board.